jgarverick/student-talks/slides/Slides.md

 ---

-## <i class="fa-brands fa-github"></i> GitHub

-### GitHub is a social coding platform allowing users to create, contribute to, and maintain open-source software.

-As an individual, you get access to:

-- Millions of code repositories
-- Create your own public repositories
-- Create workflows and actions to build and deploy your applications
-- CodeSpaces, an online development environment

----

 ## Careers

-### Careers in engineering don't have to be purely programming.
+### Careers in technology don't have to be purely about programming.

 - Business Analysts
 - Security Analysts